 Bullying, violence, social media, dating violence

-Robert Faris, associate professor of sociology in the College of Letters and Science, studies school bullying, social media, violence, dating violence, substance use and abuse, and other forms of delinquency among adolescent and young adult populations, with particular emphasis on how these behaviors spread through social networks.
+Robert Faris, professor of sociology in the College of Letters and Science, studies school bullying, social media, violence, dating violence, substance use and abuse, and other forms of delinquency among adolescent and young adult populations, with particular emphasis on how these behaviors spread through social networks.
 His research has appeared in American Sociological Review, Social Networks, Child Development, Social Forces, and Social Psychology Quarterly, and has been the subject of two Emmy-winning news investigations by CNN's Anderson Cooper 360.
-Contact: firstname.lastname@example.org, 510-221-8876.
+He answered questions on bullying for a session on Reddit in spring 2021.
+Contact: email@example.com, 510-221-8876.

 Criminal law, criminal procedure, race and law